misartg/misartg.github.io/README.md

 You can use jekyll to run this site locally, allowing you to develop easily.

 1. Install ruby.
 If you have chocolatey, `choco install ruby.install` should do.
+That should come with Ruby's `gem` installer as well.

-2. Install jekyll. `gem install jekyll bunder` might work for you.
+2. Install jekyll. `gem install jekyll bundler` should work for you.

 3. Clone this repo.

-4. Enter this repo's root folder and run `bundle install` to install the needed gems.
+4. Enter this repo's root folder and run `bundle install` to install the needed dependencies.

 5. Start the site with: `bundle exec jekyll serve --livereload --drafts --port 8080`.
 You can view the site from your browser at `http://localhost:8080`.
 You can stop the local server with `CTRL` + `C`.